clj-commons/fs/README.markdown

 This library defines some utilities for working with the file system in Clojure.
 Mostly, it wants to fill the gap that `clojure.java.io` leaves and add on (and prettify) what `java.io.File` provides.

+This library is the continuation of Raynes/fs.
+Sadly Raynes passed away in 2016 so the clj-commons clojure organisation has taken over maintenance of this excellent library to keep it alive.

 ## Usage

 This library is simple.
 It is just a collection of functions that do things with the file system.
 The one thing